10 Best Real Estate Markets In 2023

 - Time on market: 26 days

-Nashville has ranked in the top 10 metro areas for jobs and economic growth over the last few years and is best known for having jobs in a diverse array of industries from health care to music and tourism to manufacturing.
-In early 2020, Nashville was ranked second by The Wall Street Journal for metro area job growth (only behind Austin, Texas), and #1 in the country for lowest unemployment rate.
+Nashville has ranked in the top 10 metro areas for jobs and economic growth over the last few years.
+It is best known for having jobs in a diverse array of industries from healthcare to music and tourism to manufacturing.
+Nashville is currently named the second strongest job market in the nation right behind Austin, Texas.

 7. Phoenix, Arizona

-Phoenix home values have grown an astonishing amount over the last year – over $100,000 in average value growth from January 2020 ($350,000) to January 2021 ($457,000).
-This increase is largely due to demand from a sudden influx of buyers: remote workers and retirees who want more space for the money.
+Phoenix home values have increased an astonishing amount over the last year – close to 30%.
+This increase is largely due to demand from a sudden influx of home buyers: remote workers and retirees who want more space for the money.
 While home prices are slightly above the national average, data from Payscale shows the cost of living in Phoenix is 5% below average, meaning your dollars will go further.

 A six-figure home price jump is enough to put Phoenix on the list of “hottest” real estate markets, but the largest town in Arizona has a lot to offer residents.
-Between increasing tech jobs (Amazon, Uber, Shutterfly and Yelp have offices in Phoenix), over 200 golf courses (the most popular sport during COVID-19), and restaurants and nightlife, it’s easy to see why many move to Phoenix.
+With increasing tech jobs (Amazon, Uber, Shutterfly and Yelp have offices in Phoenix), over 200 golf courses, along with restaurants and nightlife, it’s easy to see why many move to Phoenix.